Azure/aks-baseline-automation/README.md

 For better security and version control, all these lifecycle management processes need to be git driven so that any change to any component of the AKS solution is done through code from a Git Repository and goes through a review and approval process.
 For this reason, we will provide two options to automatically carry out these tasks:
  * A CI/CD pipeline built using GitHub Actions
- * A GitOps solution using flux or argoCD (applies only to Shared-Services application lifecycle management).
+ * A GitOps solution using flux or argoCD (applies only to Shared-Services and application workloads lifecycle management).

 Note that these features have not been implemented yet in this reference implementation.
 For the automation of the cluster lifecycle-management see issue https://github.com/Azure/aks-baseline-automation/issues/23.
 ## Secure DevOps